Caesars Atlantic City: Amenities

 Qua Baths & Spa is located in the Ocean Tower.
 The Bellezza Salon is located in the Centurion Tower.
 There is an outdoor pool at Caesars.
 Guests are welcome to go to Bally's indoor pool which is adjacent to the property.
-Guests are charged a fee to use the pool at Bally’s of $30 per person.
+Guests are charged a fee to use the pool at Bally's of $30 per person.
 The Beach at Caesars is located on the right side of the Pier Shops at Caesars, just in front of the casino.
 Toga Bar.
-Concerts and shows can be seen at the Circus Maximus Theater.